The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes

 \section{Introduction}

-Two of the most influential themes in modern homotopy theory are the study of structured ring spectra, in particular $E_\infty$ ring spectra, and chromatic homotopy theory, which had its genesis in computations with the Adams-Novikov spectral sequence based on the $p$-primary Brown-Peterson spectrum $BP$ \cite{MRW}.
-In \cite{May}, May asked a fundamental question about the interaction between these two programs.
+Two important themes in modern homotopy theory are the study of structured ring spectra, such as $\mathbb{E}_\infty$ ring spectra, and chromatic homotopy theory, in which the $p$-primary Brown-Peterson spectrum $\mathrm{BP}$ plays a key role.
+In \cite{May}, May asked the following question: